Loucif-RAKEM/loucif-rakem.github.io/README.md

-# loucif-rakem.github.io
+# loucif-rakem.com
-This is an online portfolio that shows some of my recent projects
+This is an online portfolio that shows my skills as a Full Stack Web Developer and some of my recent projects

 ## Author
 Loucif RAKEM